y2-htay/Multi_Agents_Robot_Farming/src/solution.md

 ### "How To Run Unit Tests"
 - Use the command:
-python -m unittest discover -s test -p "*_test.py"
+python3 -m unittest discover -s test -p "*_test.py"
 - The command can be used to run all the unit tests in one click